 The study suggests that it’s desirable to mix hot coffee and sugar first and then add creamer to minimize curdling.
 Alternatively, use sugar syrup instead of solid sugar.

-Here is a summary on how to prevent coffee creamer from curdling
+Here is a summary of how to prevent coffee creamer from curdling in coffee

 - Ensure that coffee creamer is stored properly and is not spoilt.
 Read about the proper way to store coffee creamer.

 - Avoid rapidly changing the temperature of creamer when adding it to your coffee